 Archaeology, material culture and sociopolitical relationships in West Africa

-This research project, which began on January 2011 to run for five years, focuses on the archaeology of the Niger River Valley at the border between Bénin and Niger (West Africa) in the period AD 1200-1850.
-Its aim is to study how medieval ‘empires’ influenced the patterning of settlement and material culture across the landscape.
-We are hoping to find evidence of the activities of skilled craftspeople – ‘technical specialists’ – such as potters, blacksmiths and dyers, and to explore how their work and daily life were affected by the polities that occupied this landscape in the last millennium.
+This research project, began on January 2011 and ran for five years.
+It focused on the archaeology of the Niger River Valley at the border between Bénin and Niger (West Africa) in the period AD 1200-1850.
+The aim was to study how medieval ‘empires’ influenced the patterning of settlement and material culture across the landscape.
+We found evidence of the activities of skilled craftspeople – ‘technical specialists’ – such as potters, blacksmiths and dyers, and explored how their work and daily life were affected by the polities that occupied this landscape in the last millennium.
 What we know of West Africa in the past centuries is derived largely from historical sources, which tell us that many regions were under the rule of vast polities such as the Songhai, Kanem-Borno, or the Hausa cities.
-How does the archaeological record bear out, or contradict, these narratives?

-The project is funded by the European Research Council and is led by Dr Anne Haour, Reader in the Arts and Archaeology of Africa at the SRU.
-It will involve yearly fieldwork seasons in Bénin and Niger, and team members are drawn from universities and institutions in Belgium, Bénin, Germany, Niger, and Scotland.
+The project was funded by the European Research Council and was led by Dr Anne Haour, Reader in the Arts and Archaeology of Africa at the SRU.
+It involved yearly fieldwork seasons in Bénin and Niger, and team members were drawn from universities and institutions in Belgium, Bénin, Germany, Niger, and Scotland.

 There were several reasons for the choice of the Niger River Valley between Bénin and Niger as a field location.
 Geographically, this region sits not just along the axis of the Niger river, but also at the outlet of two major fossil valleys (the dallols of Niger), and at the crossing-point of important trade routes which ran between the Hausa areas and the forested regions of what is now Ghana.
 Known as Dendi, this narrow band on either side of the Niger also seems to have played a role in the development of the empire of Songhai.
 Finally, Borgou, one of the polities of this region, has long been studied by anthropologists and linguists as a zone of huge cultural diversity.
 Yet the area had been almost fully neglected archaeologically; only brief descriptions existed, mentioning settlement sites, tumuli, iron-working remains and abundant lithic and potsherd scatters.
 It was therefore the obvious choice for an investigation of the questions with which Crossroads is concerned, and we now hope that archaeology will be able to contribute to the knowledge of this part of the world.